How to Identify Dead Branches on Your Trees

 As a tree owner, tree maintenance plays a crucial role in keeping your trees healthy, safe, and vibrant.
 Part of that maintenance involves regular pruning, fertilization, and monitoring for signs of dead branches, pests, or disease.

-As a top-rated tree service company in Brandywine, Maryland, the Hernandez Complete Tree Service crew explores dead branch identification.
+As a top-rated tree service company in Mechanicsville, Maryland, the Hernandez Complete Tree Service crew explores dead branch identification.
 Keep reading to learn how to identify dead branches.

 Clinging Dead Leaves